 Milotree is the slide plugin I use on my site to gather Pinterest followers.
 You can also use it for all major social media platforms and email subscribers.

-Social Warfare this is the plugin I use for social shares, it adds a section in WordPress below your content that allows you to control the picture and description that preloads when someone uses the social share icons on your posts.
+Social Pug this is a WordPress plugin for social shares, it adds a section in WordPress below your content that allows you to control the picture and description that preloads when someone uses the social share icons on your posts.

 Depositphotos this stock photo site has much better options than GraphicStock but it is also much more expensive.
 You can buy pay-as-you-go credits as needed.